divyanshch/Documentation/chmod.md

 	const char *path;
 	*/insert code here*/

-	chmod(path, S_IRUSR);
+	chmod(path, S_IRWXU);
 }
 ```

-If read, write, and execute permissions for the owner only is what you would like to do, then it would be the same code listed above but with S_IRWXU passed in as 'mode'.

-`chmod(path, S_IRWXU)` will give permissions only to the owner.
+If read, write, and execute permissions for the owner only is what you would like to do, then it would be the same code listed above but with S_IRWXU passed in.
+As you can see, the above code essentially gives all these permissions to the user only.

+Within the same example, if instead of `S_IRWXU` being passed in, if `S_IXUSR` gives execute and search permissions to the owner.

+So as you can see, `chmod()` provides to be very beneficial if permissions ever need to be given or taken away for any reason.

 You can find a list of permissions here depending on what you would need to change.
 Take the time to look through and see what specifically needs to be done!